Jalapeño Popper Dip with Bacon

 Jennifer is a wife and a mom to two kids.
 I can relate to her description of legos and nerf darts everywhere, because while my boys are grown now, I have vivid memories of those fun-filled, tiring days with young adventurers!

 When I saw that Jennifer had a Jalapeño Popper Dip on her blog, I knew it was the one for me.
 I have a thing for spicy, as you know, so this was a win/win for me!
-I made a few small changes to fit our tastebuds, but they are relatively the same.
+I made a few changes to fit our tastebuds.

 Next up?
 I’m going to try her Street Corn Wonton Cups and her Sriracha Honey Bourbon Chicken Wings!
 Oh and for sure needing to try a cocktail or two – maybe this Pineapple Bourbon Lemonade!